WebAssembly/spec/spectec/test-prose/TEST.md

 == Prose Generation...
 Invalid expression `!($default_(t))` to be IR identifier.
-Invalid premise `(if ($default_(t) =/= ?()))*{t}` to be IR instr.
+Invalid premise `(if ($default_(t) =/= ?()))*{t}` to be IR instr. unreachable
-Warning: No corresponding if for
-1. Otherwise:
-  a.
-Push the value i32.CONST 0 to the stack. unreachable
 1. Trap.